Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 `inp` (Default = 2)
 :   Option to select different methods to compute non-polar solvation free energy.

-    * 0: No non-polar solvation free energy is computed.
     * 1: The total non-polar solvation free energy is modeled as a single term linearly proportional to the solvent accessible surface area.
 If `inp = 1`, `use_sav` must be equal to 0. ([ref.][227])
     * 2: The total non-polar solvation free energy is modeled as two terms: the cavity term and the